AT&T Digital Life

-AT&T Digital Life, headquartered in Dallas, Texas, was a maker of wireless home security systems with burglary and fire monitoring for homes and apartments in the United States.
+AT&T Digital Life, Inc., headquartered in Dallas, Texas, was a maker of wireless home security systems with burglary and fire monitoring for homes and apartments in the United States.
 Digital Life services are no longer supported starting September 1, 2022.

 Since 2022

 AT&T Digital Life was discontinued in 2022.
 Users were given the option to switch to Brinks Home security with upgraded cameras and a touchpad.
 Users were also allowed to keep their current equipment and use it until the final day of service.

 Residential Security

 AT&T Digital Life's home security systems consisted of security and automation equipment and 24/7 monitoring.

 Products

 Each user was able to customize the AT&T Digital Life wireless system to fit their home.
 AT&T Digital Life offered packages, and with a basic system, users could add extra sensors, video cameras, motion sensors, or other devices.
 AT&T Digital Life users were able to add additional AT&T Digital Life devices to the system at any time.
 AT&T Digital Life wireless home security systems were also available to renters and homeowners.